 This bill addresses this issue by providing an effective and appropriate framework for the use of police powers with respect to children and young people under 14.
-The bill ensures that the exercise of police powers is age appropriate, and it balances the importance of limiting a young person's exposure to the criminal justice system with the need for police to use their powers as necessary to ensure the safety of the young person and the community.
+The bill ensures the exercise of police powers are age-appropriate and balance the importance of limiting a young person's exposure to the criminal justice system with the need for police to use their powers as necessary to ensure the safety of the young person and the community.